anair-it/springshell-vuln-POC/springshell-boot-zeroday/README.md

 ### spring-boot WAR on tomcat
 1. Run command to:
    - Package a war file
-   - Build a tomcat 8 Corretto 11 image
+   - Build a tomcat 8 JDK 11 image (This POC uses Amazon Corretto, but pick your applicable image)
    - Run a container from the image
  `mvn clean package -P war && docker build . -f Dockerfile-war -t springshell && docker run --name springshell --rm -p 8080:8080 springshell`
 2. Run curl command attempts to create a jsp file in the tomcat webapps/ROOT folder.
 The jsp name is springshell.jsp